Updated · Feb 11, 2024

 That is about 2,244 attacks that happen on the internet daily!
 That’s how many cyber attacks happen per day.

 We saw earlier how hackers are creating hundreds of thousands of new malware daily.
-These malware are not created to sit idle; they are to be deployed onto the web and penetrate vulnerabilities within specific targets.
+They are not created to sit idle; they are to be deployed onto the web and penetrate vulnerabilities within specific targets.

 However, it is also essential to take note that an attack does not necessarily mean a breach.
 A cyber attack can be successful or unsuccessful, depending on the cybersecurity measure put in place by a target.